kartoza/topostyle/README.md

 See the styles in action
 ========================

+See it being served by QGIS server at http://maps.kartoza.com/Topostyle/

-1Map is kindly hosting an instance of the NGI data, managed by AfriSpatial.
+Alternatively, 1Map is kindly hosting an instance of the NGI data, managed by Kartoza and served by GeoServer.

 1. Register with http://1map.co.za
 2. Find or browse to somewhere in South Africa